Hey! I’m Emi, welcome to my site.

 Pinout of CN5

-The connector that terminates the cable that goes to the NES is labled CN5.
+The connector that terminates the cable that goes to the NES is labeled CN5.
 I ended up cutting the cable and using the header and some of the original wires in order to hook up my USB adapter board.
 You can see the connector with the original plug in place here:

 pin wire color purpose pin on 4snes